open-life-science/internships/project-ideas/index.md

 - Manuel Lera Ramirez, manulera14@gmail.com

-Student guidance: Please always email _all_ mentors in the same mail if you would like to ask questions or discuss the project.
+contributor guidance: Please always email _all_ mentors in the same mail if you would like to ask questions or discuss the project.

 ## Expected outcome:

 Development of a first version of a tool to perform the data refinement required to migrate from spreadsheets to the database.
 The task could focus only on the program for refinement, but also developing a web interface for migration is a possibility.
-In addition to mentorship, we will organise two half-day sessions with a professional Research Software Engineer for helping and advising the student, and for code review.
+In addition to mentorship, we will organise two half-day sessions with a professional Research Software Engineer for helping and advising the contributor, and for code review.

 ## Difficulty level:
 Medium if you have experience with string matching, easier if you know a bit of biology.